 Who are the Members?

 The Tribunal has a President who has overall responsibility for the organisation of its work, and three Members who have recognised expertise in the fields of law and surveying.
 The current President of the Tribunal is the Hon.
 Lord Minginish, who is also Chairman of the Scottish Land Court.
 Lord Minginish was appointed President with effect from 15 October 2014, succeeding Lord McGhie who retired after 18 years distinguished service.
-The Tribunal Members are Ralph A Smith QC and Andrew Oswald FRICS.
+The Tribunal Members are Ralph A Smith QC, Andrew Oswald FRICS and Charles Craigie Marwick FRICS.

 What does the Tribunal do?